8 Tips To Become Fluent in Serbian

 2. Keep Serbian in your ear

 Go to the Serbian Language Podcast Website and click on our “Audio Stories”, “Video Podcasts”, “Lesson Videos”, and “Vlogs”.
 Your goal should be to listen to Serbian for 10-20 minutes every day.
 That might sound like a lot at first, but that’s the equivalent of 5 songs on the radio.
 If you can make time to listen to 5 songs on the radio you can make time to listen to Serbian for 20 minutes.
 It can even be somewhat passive listening.
 You don’t have to hang on every word.
 You DO need to keep the language in your ear as much as possible though and let your brain do the heavy lifting for you.
-Join the Serbian Language Podcast and get a Free Lifetime Membership to access these resources.
+Join the Serbian Language Podcast and access these resources.

 3. Learn key phrases and get familiar with the phonetics

 Since Serbian grammar, even on day one, does require the application of effort it’s important to build your curiosity about the language before you take a deeper plunge.
 Learn some key phrases and build some very basic communication skills in advance of learning the language structure, verb conjugations etc. In short, make sure you are having fun right away.
 All of the materials you need are on our website (available to you with a Free and Premium Membership) so don’t hesitate to get started.
-In fact, watch one of our vlogs in Serbian with subtitles in both English and Serbian!
+In fact, watch one of our Serbian vlogs in Serbian with subtitles in both English and Serbian!
 After several weeks you can sneak in a few lesson videos to educate yourself on phonics and the structure of the language which will help you make sense of the key Serbian phrases you are learning.

 4. Internalize the purpose and structure of declensions